gasparc-101/ShortenIt/README.md

 ## Technology stack
 1. HTML
-2. CSS (with bootstrap)
+2. CSS
 3. JavaScript
+4. Node.js + expressj.s
-4. Free & public API
+5. Free & public API

 ## How it works

 The project is straightforward. it basically contains a field where the user is going to paste and send the long link, and a short link is gonna be delivered somewhere in the form. the user can simply copy the link and start using it.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.